Technologicat/unpythonic/doc/features.md

 def low():
     with restarts(resume_low=(lambda x: x)) as result:  # result is a box signal(TellMeHowToRecover())
-        result << "low level ran to completion"  # value for normal exit from the `with restarts` block return unbox(result) + " > normal exit from low level"
+        result << "low level completed"  # value for normal exit from the `with restarts` block return unbox(result) + " > normal exit from low level"

 def mid():